MihanN1/MernChat/README.md

 You must:

 * Keep copyright notices
-* Respect ToU and CoC
+* Respect ToU, PP and CoC

 ---